Tafelmusik

 Tafelmusik (German: literally, "table-music") is a term used since the mid-16th century for music played at feasts and banquets.
 Table music could be either instrumental, vocal, or both.
 As might be expected, it was often of a somewhat lighter character than music for other occasions.
 In solemn banquets, starting with wedding dinners, the presence of singers and instrumentalists is customary and almost obligatory.

 Origin

 The custom of accompanying banquets and symposia with music has been attested by ancient Egyptian, Hebrew, Greek and the Romans in Roman temples.

 The term was often used as a title for collections of music, some of which were intended to be used at banquets as a musical background, or during outdoor events.
 The tradition lasts in the Middle Ages and takes on new vigor in the 15th century.
-The short compositions of Gioachino Rossini, a composer who also gained fame as a gourmet, titles "antipasto" and "dessert" are recognized as related to "table music".
+The short compositions of Gioachino Rossini, a composer who also gained fame as a gourmet, titled "antipasto" and "dessert" are recognized as related to "table music".